danielakoto/test-repo/README.md

 your username will be your email that you use to login already.

 //This is being edited from VS Code and committed with terminal straight to github repo

+//This is being editted from github.com repo and will be updated to VS Code using "svn update"